MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 # Exercise 2 - Power Automate
 In this task you will create a Flow, which will be triggered in a later Module from a PowerApp by Contoso Retail staff who interact with Contoso Coffee Customers, in order to capture a record of that customer having visited.

-1. In a new Browser tab, navigate to https://flow.microsoft.com

-2. Select the right environment on top right from the drop down.
+1. Navigate to <make.powerapps.com> and sign in if prompted.
+Select your Customer Insights environment on top right from the drop down.

-3. From the left hand menu, click **Create**.
+3. From the left hand menu, click **Flows.** (If prompted, click **Get started.**)

-4. Click **Instant cloud flow**
+4. Click **+ New flow** and then select **Instant cloud flow** from the dropdown.

 5. Click **Skip**.

-6. Name your flow on the top by double clicking on **Untitled** as **ChurnCustomersSurgeAlert**
+6. Name your flow on the top by double clicking on **Untitled** as **ChurnCustomersSurgeAlert**.

-7. With in the PowerAutomate search bar, search for Dynamics 365 Customer Insights and select it.
-With in triggers, select the **Triggers a flow when segment threshold is crossed**.
+7. Within the "Search connectors and triggers" search bar, search for Dynamics 365 Customer Insights.
+In the triggers box, find **Triggers a flow when a segment threshold is crossed (preview)** and select it.

-8. If prompted start trial for Power Automate.

-9. Sign in if prompted.
-Select your instance from the drop down.
+9. You may be signed into your Customer Insights instance automatically, or you may need to sign in manually.
+After you've been authenticated, select your instance from the drop down.

 	- Segment : **HighRiskTransactionChurn**

 	- Threshold: **1200**

 **Note**: Be sure to set the threshold to a number slightly larger than the current number of members in your segment so the trigger is hit later when we change the segment setting.

-10. Click **New step**.
-In the Choose an action step, search for **Send an email (V2)**, select it and sign in with your outlook account and accept the consent if prompted.
+10. Click **+ New step**.
+In the "Search connectors and actions" search bar, search for **Send an email (V2)**, select it.
+You may be signed into Outlook automatically, or you may need to sign in manually using your M365 credential.

 11. Enter the following:

 	- **To**: Email address

-	- **Subject**: Churn Customers Surge Alert !!!
+	- **Subject**: Churn Customers Surge Alert!

 	- **Body**: Customers in segment HighRiskForChurn has crossed the threshold.
 Review the customer list.